retooth2/xenharmlib/doc/quickstart.rst

     assert abs(fifth_d) > abs(second_d)

-For periodic tunings you can calculate the generator distance, which is the minimum number of steps from one pitch to the other when iteratively adding a generator pitch.
+For periodic tunings, you can calculate the generator distance, which is the minimum number of steps from one pitch to the other when iteratively adding a generator pitch.
 A typical example is the minimum distance on the circle of fifths.
 If you e.g. want to sort intervals according to